NicolasJamar/lamp-docker/README.md

 # Lamp-docker

-This is a little lamp stack with Docker.
+This is a little Lamp stack with Docker.

 ## The environement